 Amazing Grace, London Bridge

 Is that wedding bells we’re hearing?
-No, this bar is just based in St Thomas church, which dates back to the seventeenth century.
+No, this bar is just based in St Thomas church, which dates back to the 17th century.
 Boasting regular live music fixtures, comfy banquette seating to cuddle up on, and a vast cocktail menu, Amazing Grace is a venue that’ll showcase your cultural side to definitely cinch that second date.
 Plus, the food on offer here is brilliant northern Thai nibbles – so bank that additional conversation starter around favourite takeaways and cuisines.

 9a St Thomas St, London SE1 9RY; amazinggraceldn.com